Crooked House Theatre Company: Ragaire Project

-Ragaire is expected to involve 40 actors aged 19-25, 5 coordinators, and a minimum of 5 leaders.
+Ragaire involves over 30 actors aged 18-25, 5 coordinators, and a minimum of 5 leaders.

 During the course of 16 months, 5 partner organisations will create or develop their ensembles and make a theatre piece about a political or social issue they have a strong opinion on, and that they would like their political leaders to hear.
 These pieces will be performed locally and nationally for policy and decision makers as well as in a festival in Dublin, where national and European representatives will attend.